MELISSA BLOCK, HOST:

 BROOKS: Thank you.

 BLOCK: E.J.
-Dionne of the Washington Post and Brookings Institution and David Brooks of the New York Times.
-Transcript provided by NPR, Copyright National Public Radio.
+Dionne, of the Washington Post and Brookings Institution; and David Brooks, of the New York Times.
+Transcript provided by NPR, Copyright NPR.